All Episodes

 No.

-Paul Ryan's views two years ago on Medicare and how we can shore it up and preserve it for future generations were extreme and wrong then, and they are extreme and wrong now, and made even worse by the fact that now they're in charge of the House of Representatives.
+Paul Ryan's views two years ago on Medicare and how we can shore it up and preserve it for future generations were extreme and wrong then.

-And actually, if Mitt Romney and Paul Ryan became presidents and vice president of the United States, they'd be able to end the Medicare guarantee, shred the health care safety net that Medicare has provided for more than 50 years, and turn Medicare into a voucher program, leaving seniors really out in the cold because uh as health care costs grow larger than the voucher provides, seniors wouldn't have enough money to to cover their health care costs.
+And actually, if Mitt Romney and Paul Ryan became president and vice president of the United States, they'd be able to end the Medicare guarantee, shred the health care safety net that Medicare has provided for more than 50 years, and turn Medicare into a voucher program, leaving seniors really out in the cold because as health care costs grow larger than the voucher provides, seniors wouldn't have enough money to cover their health care costs.

-That affects people ten years from now, let's say 65 or 67 when they're eligible for Medicare, but it doesn't affect doesn't impact anyone who is receiving Medicare right now or those who have 10 years to go, 55 and older.
+Those changes, and let's say we accept the description you had of all of those changes, that affects people 10 years from now, let's say 65 or 67, when they're eligible for Medicare, but it doesn't impact anyone who's receiving Medicare right now or those who have 10 years to go, 55 and older.

 It certainly does.

-And I'll tell you what.
+And I'll tell you that.

 Explain that.